Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

-\emph{Work function offsets}: Many superconductors have work functions substantially offset from that of \ce{Bi_2Se_3}-class materials.
-For example, the work functions of bulk \ce{Al} and \ce{Nb} are less than that of \ce{Bi_2Te_3} by nearly 1~V~\cite{michaelson1977,takane2016}, which exceeds the 0.3~eV bulk bandgap of \ce{Bi_2Te_3}.
+\emph{Work function offsets}: Many superconductors have work functions substantially offset from that of members of the \ce{Bi_2Se_3} family.
+For example, the work functions of bulk \ce{Al} and \ce{Nb} are less than that of \ce{Bi_2Te_3} by nearly 1~eV~\cite{michaelson1977,takane2016}, which exceeds the 0.3~eV bulk bandgap of \ce{Bi_2Te_3}.
 At a transparent interface between these two materials, charge transfer should dope the TI, moving the chemical potential into the bulk conduction band and admitting topologically trivial Cooper pairing.
-Using Kelvin probe force microscopy (KPFM), we confirmed the work function of evaporated \ce{Al} is offset from that of BST by $-880$~meV.
+Kelvin probe force microscopy (KPFM) confirms the work function of evaporated \ce{Al} is offset from that of BST by $-880$~meV (Fig.~\ref{1c}).

-The work functions of Pd and Pd-Te alloys are substantially closer to that of \ce{Bi_2Se_3}-class materials.
-We found that the work function of Pd-Te exceeds the work function of the BST film by roughly $200$~meV, a significantly smaller offset than from elemental superconductors.
-The supplement contains further details regarding KPFM measurements.
+The work functions of Pd and Pd-Te alloys are substantially closer.
+KPFM indicates a work function offset of roughly $200$~meV between Pd-Te and BST (Fig.~\ref{1c}).

-\emph{Electrical properties}: The Pd-Te superconductor has critical temperature $T_c=1.17$~K, normal state sheet resistivity 100~\textOmega, and critical field $\mu_0H_{c2}=655$~mT (Fig.~\ref{fig1}(c)), which implies a coherence length $\xi = 22.4$~nm through the Ginzburg-Landau relation $\xi^2 = \frac{\Phi_0}{2\pi H_{c2}}$~\cite{sup}.
+\emph{Electrical properties}: The Pd-Te superconductor has critical temperature $T_c=1.17$~K, normal state sheet resistance 100~\textOmega, and critical field $\mu_0H_{c2}=655$~mT (Fig.~\ref{1d}), which implies a coherence length $\xi = 22.4$~nm through the Ginzburg-Landau relation $\xi^2 = \frac{\Phi_0}{2\pi H_{c2}}$.
 The devices therefore fall in the long dirty junction limit $\xi, \ell_e \ll L$.